crownstone/crownstone-labs/oem/01-wireless-connectivity.md

 {% include snippets/two-cols-text-img-begin text-alignment='right' background="blue" %}

-# Our favourite chipsets are by Nordic because of their excellent support.
+# Our favourite chipsets are by Nordic

 We preferably use the **nRF52** series for a rapid ready-for-manufacturing (RFM) process.
 The nRF53 series supports Bluetooth 5.1 Direction Finding, Bluetooth 5 Long Range, NFC, Bluetooth Mesh, Thread, Zigbee and the nRF9160 supports NB-IoT/LTE-M (using an eSIM).
+Although, we've experienced excellent support by Nordic engineers, we're not limited to their chipsets.

 {% include snippets/two-cols-text-img-end background="blue" img='/images/wireless/nordic.png' img-alt='nordic chipset nrf52' %}